 At Taunton, Viv Richards became the first West Indian to make 300 runs in a day.
 He creamed 322 against Warwickshire, back then the highest score in Somerset's history, and it was brutal stuff.
 Richards reached 300 off only 244 balls - he went from 100 to 300 in 130 deliveries - and in all, belted eight sixes and 42 fours.
 At the time it was the highest first-class score in England since 1949.
 Richards' record stood for 21 years, before Justin Langer scored 342 for Somerset against Surrey.

-Dinesh Karthik, born today, got his chance in the Indian squad when Parthiv Patel's form behind the stumps dropped drastically.
-On his one-day debut, at Lord's in 2004, Karthik caught the eye with a brilliant one-hand stumping to dismiss Michael Vaughan.
-A few months later he made his Test debut against Australia in Mumbai.
-But after managing just one fifty in ten Tests, he was axed in favour of the flamboyant MS Dhoni.
-He returned for India's tour of South Africa in 2006, scored his maiden Test ton in Dhaka in 2007, and was for a while considered a specialist Test opener.
+Dinesh Karthik, born today, caught the eye on his one-day debut, at Lord's in 2004, with a brilliant one-hand stumping to dismiss Michael Vaughan.
+A few months later he made his Test debut against Australia in Mumbai, but after managing just one fifty in ten Tests, he was axed in favour of the flamboyant MS Dhoni.
+He returned for India's tour of South Africa in 2006, scored his maiden Test hundred in Dhaka in 2007, and was for a while considered a specialist Test opener.
 But once Dhoni became a fixture, Karthik retreated to the fringes.
 India preferred Wriddhiman Saha as the keeper after Dhoni's Test retirement, so Karthik had to be content with being a high-value player in the IPL, including a stint as captain of the Kolkata Knight Riders.
 In 2018, he played possibly the innings he will be remembered for: India needed 34 off the last two overs to beat Bangladesh in the Nidahas Trophy final in Colombo.
 Karthik hit 22 off the 19th over and produced a six off the final ball of the tournament to win India the title, forging a new reputation as a finisher.

 Six years later Kolkata Knight Riders won their second IPL title in a high-intensity match against Kings XI Punjab, who made it to their maiden final after six below-par seasons.
 Wriddhiman Saha's hundred - the first in an IPL final - set up a chase of 200, which Manish Pandey directed with an urgent but fluent 94 off 50 balls.